phillipsacademyandover/andover-cm-templates/README.md

-# andover-cm-templates
+# Andover Campaign Monitor Email Templates
 The purpose of this github repository is to share the Phillips Academy Email Templates and usage guidelines.
 The email templates are for use with Campaign Monitor by Phillips Academy and approved third-party developers.

 ## Intro
 This project contains all of the email templates for use with Campaign Monitor.
 Nothing propriety is included in these files.

 ## Email Template System
-These files follow a custom email template system process that was created to manage all of these templates.
-This process is in flux to improve the process and management of the templates.
+These files follow a custom email template system process that was created to manage all templates.
+This process development is currently fluid.

 ### Applications Used
 * Adobe Brackets